the-real-matt-welch/STAT2004_Julia/README.md

 ```
 This example just used a normal distribution, but Distributions.jl
 supports a whole bunch of different distributions.
 Here's the syntax
-for creating a few very common ones.
+for creating a few common ones.
 ```julia
 Normal(μ, σ)
 TDist(v) # v is the degrees of freedom